-First step is to acquire a tree, which can be done by buying prebonsai (rough material to be pruned and wired) or by using one of several possible cultivation techniques.
+First step is to acquire a tree, which can be done by buying a prebonsai (rough material to be pruned and wired) or by using one of several possible cultivation techniques.
 Very important however is to select a tree species that fits your circumstances.
 Are you keen on keeping the tree indoors (which limits your options to (sub)tropical trees that can survive indoors) or would you like to put your Bonsai outside?
 In the latter case, most non-tropical trees will grow perfectly fine as long as they are protected from either intense sunlight or freezing temperatures.
 A safe bet is to select a indigenous tree species.
-With this short introduction you should be able to select a tree that fits your wishes using our Bonsai tree-species guide.
+With this short introduction you should be able to select a tree that fits your wishes, either an indoor bonsai or an outdoor.

 Now that we have selected the kind of tree, let's proceed with ways to actually get one!
 One way is to buy a ready-made Bonsai tree from an (online) bonsai store.
-These stores often have a wide variety of tree species as well as shapes and sizes, but this comes at a price and you can only enjoy looking at it.
+These stores often have a wide variety of tree species as well as shapes and sizes, but this comes at a price.
 As mentioned above you could also buy a prebonsai, which is 'rough material' (with potential for bonsai) to be shaped by yourself, a great way for quick results.
-Similar to buying prebonsai is collecting bonsai-potential-trees from nature; but this can be tricky and should only be done with permission.
+Similar to buying prebonsai is collecting trees from nature; but this can be tricky and should only be done with permission.
+You could also get a Bonsai starterkit, enabling you to create your own tree and learn the basics of Bonsai.

 - If two branches occur at the same height of the tree, keep one of them and remove the other.